 Swords of Valhalla!

 Jim Zemlin, the executive director of the Linux Foundation asks us all to calm down about Microsoft suing TomTom.
 He says:

-He goes on to point out that Microsoft itself assures that this has nothing to
+He goes on to point out that Microsoft itself assures that this has nothing to do with Linux.

 Let's pretend we buy that.
 I don't know why anyone with a working brain would ever trust Microsoft, but maybe Jim Zemlin knows something we don't.
 We'll take them at their word: this case has nothing to do with Linux.